Mael-J/mstarpy/README.md

 ## Stock Analysis

-Initialize Stock to start you analysis
+Initialize Stock to start your analysis

 ```python